 Our collective mental health seems to be on everyone’s mind right now.
-With the news of Naomi Judd’s death, as well as the deaths by suicide of several Division 1 college athletes in the past few months, we are realizing our country is in crisis.
-And it’s not just athletes and celebrities who suffer from mental illness or mental health issues.
 The stresses of life make anyone and everyone susceptible to depression, anxiety, and other problems.

 City Mom Collective recognizes the importance of talking about mental health, especially as it pertains to motherhood.
-May is Mental Health Awareness Month, and we are sharing a wealth of resources from our sister sites.
-We have content focusing on coping with mental illness, recognizing and treating postpartum depression, protecting our kids’ mental health, suicide prevention, finding help, and more.
+Today we are sharing content focusing on coping with mental illness, recognizing and treating postpartum depression, protecting our kids’ mental health, suicide prevention, finding help, and more.

 Mental Health and Motherhood